Working with alert rules in Log Analytics

 To create an alert rule using the OMS portal, you start by creating a log search for the records that should invoke the alert.
 The Alert button will then be available so you can create and configure the alert rule.

-A maximum of 250 alert rules can currently be created in an OMS workspace.
+A maximum of 250 alert rules can currently be created in a Log Analytics workspace.

 - From the OMS Overview page, click Log Search.